Yoga Retreats – A Beginner’s Guide!

 11. Did you consider the retreat good value for money?
 Yes, given that once you are there you don’t really have a need to spend any money and you get about four hours yoga a day plus your meals.

-Red Hot Yoga runs regular retreats suitable for all levels of practice – our next retreat is coming up on 14 September in Italy with Sarah Powell – click for details.
+Red Hot Yoga runs regular retreats suitable for all levels of practice – our next retreat is an Ashtanga Retreat with Clive Bratchell & Mark Cupit from 19-26 September in Puglia, Italy – click for details.